ikmb/exome-seq/docs/usage.md

 ## Optional arguments

 ### `--baits` | `--targets`
-If you have used any other type of kit for your enrichment, you are able to provide these from the command line during execution using `--baits` and
+If you have used any other type of kit for your enrichment, you are able to provide the target and bait definitions from the command line during execution using `--baits` and
 `--targets`, respectively.
 Please note that these files must be in the Picard [interval_list](https://gatkforums.broadinstitute.org/gatk/discussion/1319/collected-faqs-about-interval-lists) format and have to be matched to the genome assembly (i.e. must have identical dictionary headers).